Albanese Candy Bowl: Trophy

 In addition to the official Albanese Candy Bowl trophy awarded to the winning team, a replica of the leg lamp from the classic holiday film A Christmas Story serves as a traveling trophy held by the conference office of the winning team.
 The setting for A Christmas Story, the fictional northwest Indiana town of Hohman, is based on Hammond, the real-life hometown of its author, humorist Jean Shepherd.
+The director of A Christmas Story, Bob Clark, played quarterback at Hillsdale, which has represented the G-MAC twice in the bowl game.